-It is worth noting that Theorem~\ref{thm:lower-bd-diff-net} also provides a minimax lower bound for estimating the differential network $\Omega_X-\Omega_Y$ for two precision matrices $\Omega_X$ and $\Omega_Y$ when the $L_1$-norm of the differential network is bounded.
+It is worth noting that Lemma~\ref{lemma:lower-bd-diff-net} also provides a minimax lower bound for estimating the differential network $\Omega_X-\Omega_Y$ for two precision matrices $\Omega_X$ and $\Omega_Y$ when the $L_1$-norm of the differential network is bounded.
 To our knowledge, this is also the first lower bound for differential network estimation~\citep{zhao2014direct,yuan2017differential}.
 As a result, we can derive the first minimax optimal rate for differential network estimation.
 See Appendix~\ref{sec:minimax-opt-diff-network} for a more detailed discussion.

-\paragraph{Combining pieces together. } Combining Theorem~\ref{thm:low-bd-shared} and Theorem~\ref{thm:lower-bd-diff-net}, we have the following lower bound for any transfer learning estimator. \begin{theorem} Suppose that we have $n_k$ i.i.d. samples from a sub-Gaussian distribution $\mathcal{P}_k$ with zero mean and precision matrix $\Omega^{(k)}$ for all $0 \leq k \leq K$.
+\paragraph{Combining pieces together. } Combining Lemma~\ref{lemma:low-bd-shared} and Lemma~\ref{lemma:lower-bd-diff-net}, we have the following lower bound for estimating the target precision matrix in this transfer learning setup. \begin{theorem} Suppose that we have $n_k$ i.i.d.~samples from a sub-Gaussian distribution $\mathcal{P}_k$ with zero mean and precision matrix $\Omega^{(k)}$ for all $0 \leq k \leq K$.
 Besides, assume that $s \geq d \geq c^{\prime} N^{\beta}$ for some universal constants $\beta>1$, $c^{\prime}>0$ and

 In addition, assume that

 where $M_{\Gamma}>0, M_{\Omega}, M_{\Sigma}>1$ are universal constants defined in~\eqref{eq:param-space}.
 We then have

 \end{theorem}